agalitsyn/django-template/README.md

 Settings are splitted by enrironment in `app/settings`.
 Static and other files are moved to `assets` folder, which also is used to manage javascript and css dependencies using `npm`.
 In case of SPA frontend you may put project there and add webpack build and use it with [django-webpack-loader](https://github.com/owais/django-webpack-loader).

-Also I renamed `manage.py` to `djangoctl`, for better scripting and hisroty search.

 ## Development

 * Development settings are 0 configuration, no need to edit anything.